secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 #### Payroll Process
 ##### Maternity Leave Payment
 * 12 weeks of the team member's Maternity Leave will be paid by the Mexican Social Security Institute (MSSI).
-* GitLab Parental Leave Pay Calulations: If [eligible](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave), pay will be supplemented up to 100% minus any MSSI payments received for up to 16 weeks of leave.
+* GitLab Parental Leave Pay Calculations: If [eligible](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave), pay will be supplemented up to 100% minus any MSSI payments received for up to 16 weeks of leave.
-    - For example: if the team member receives  80% of their pay from MSSI payments, Remote will provide the reamining 20% of their pay following the normal payroll calendar.
+    - For example: if the team member receives  80% of their pay from MSSI payments, Remote will provide the remaining 20% of their pay following the normal payroll calendar.

 ##### Paternity Leave Payment
 * If [eligible](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave), the team member will receive 100% paid Parental Leave from Remote for up to 16 weeks.